madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

   * Basically the same as for structs, but also implies some invariant
   * More natural to have query methods on the returned class for checking the returned value(s)
   * Example: std::string
+- std::pair and std::tuple
+  * Basically structs with unnamed fields, though pair has first and second
+  * These are useful as they allow for structured binding
+  * std::tuple also allows for some iteration over fields, which can be useful in templates, but that is advanced

 ## Argument order
 - When deciding the order of arguments a few things should be considered